elsewhencode/project-guidelines/README-ir.md

 - Avoid client-side console logs in production

-  _Why:_
+  _چرا:_

   > Even though your build process can (should) get rid of them, make sure that your code style checker warns you about leftover console logs.

 - Produce readable production logging.
 Ideally use logging libraries to be used in production mode (such as [winston](https://github.com/winstonjs/winston) or
   [node-bunyan](https://github.com/trentm/node-bunyan)).

-      _Why:_
+      _چرا:_
-      > It makes your troubleshooting less unpleasant with colorization, timestamps, log to a file in addition to the console or even logging to a file that rotates daily. [read more...](https://blog.risingstack.com/node-js-logging-tutorial/)
+      > It makes your troubleshooting less unpleasant with colorization, timestamps, log to a file in addition to the console or even logging to a file that rotates daily. [توضیحات بیشتر ...](https://blog.risingstack.com/node-js-logging-tutorial/)

 <a name="api"></a>